owaismohsin001/Sunlight-lang/README.md

 ```
 which returns `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`.

-In statically typed functional languages like Haskell, there's a `fmap` for modifying valuse inside data structures, we just use map here to do the same, with `Maybe` and `Either` and potentially for your own data type.
+In statically typed functional languages like Haskell, there's a `fmap` for modifying valuse inside data structures and we do the same here by using `Maybe`, `Either` and potentially for your own data type.

 ## Instansiation of these functions
 All of these functions are `open` and can be extened except for `map` and `filter` which are mere specifications of `map_and_filter`.
 So, in order for you to use these functions for your own data structures, just define these by the use fo aforementioned open method syntax.

 # Sequencing
 (From `monads.slt`)

+## Bind
 There's sequencing in the stanard library, it let's you chain certain evaluations/actions one after another with intermediate actions while creating.
 This is done by using bind, like this
 ```
 out <- Some{a :: [11, 5, 0, 4]} bind (\a -> a[2] bind (\b -> some: a .. [b*2]))